rails/rails/README.md

 bundle exec puma -p 28080  cable/config.ru
 ```

-That'll start a cable server on port 28080.
+The above will start a cable server on port 28080.
 Remember to point your client-side setup against that using something like:
 `App.cable.createConsumer('ws://basecamp.dev:28080')`.

 Beware that currently the cable server will _not_ auto-reload any changes in the framework.
 As we've discussed, long-running cable connections mean long-running objects.
 We don't yet have a way of reloading the classes of those objects in a safe manner.
 So when you change your channels, or the model your channels use, you must restart the cable server.